 By the end of the Spanish Civil war in 1939 the socio-political landscape of Europe had not only altered, but the practice of war photography had also experienced some pivotal moments.
 The photographs taken by Robert Capa – before he went on to co-found Magnum – and his partner Gerda Taro captured the brutal realities of combat.
 Photographic coverage of the Spanish Civil War was an emotional investment for Capa; ideologically, he sympathized with the plight of the anti-fascist Republicans, consisting of the workers, the trade unions, socialists and the poor.
-In the 1940s, Capa, who grew up in Hungary under the specter of the First World War wrote that he had arranged to meet with a Communist Party recruiter late one night because he was “deeply interested in world revolution”.

 But Capa’s heart was also invested in his coverage for other reasons, with his partner Gerda Taro by his side for much of his time there.
 Their photographs became the enduring images of the Spanish Civil War.
 In an era when French publications usually gave no credit at all to photographers, French magazine Regards published Capa’s early images from his initial trip to Madrid proudly stating that it “sent one of its most qualified and audacious photographers to the Spanish capital”.
 In 1938 Picture Post introduced him, with his Spanish Civil War work, as “the greatest war photographer in the world”.